New Zealand flag (11 KB) NZFlagSolutions (3 KB) Maori flag (2 KB)

 Those who say a black flag is the only acceptable option need to realise that this is one major reason others oppose a change of flag.
 A resolution is more likely to happen when we all start considering other people, and are willing to meet halfway.
 Of course, that also means others being prepared to accept a fern and some black!
 Try being open to other ideas, eg. if you had to choose a flag from the above, which one/s would it be?
 You might not get exactly what you want, but the more important aim is to find a flag that is acceptable to the majority of us.

 What would make an ideal flag?
-I suggest the following is a good checklist:
+I suggest the following is a good checklist to go through:

-♦ That the design is not similar to any other flag (and unlikely to be copied)
+♦ That the design is not similar to any other flag (and unlikely to be later, eg. Australia)

 ♦ is viewable from either side